Do you rely on caffeinated beverages? Cutting back can change more than you’d expect. Here’s how I reduced coffee consumption and what it did for me.

 This is how I experienced withdrawal:

-- On day one, the only moment that felt awkward was making myself a cup of green tea instead of coffee after arriving at work.
-I thought people would notice and comment, but nobody did.
+- Arriving at work on day one and making myself a cup of green tea instead of coffee felt a little awkward.
+As a renowned coffee drinker, I expected colleagues to notice and comment, but nobody did.
 The nice thing was the sense of achievement upon going to bed.
 I’d survived a whole day with just my morning coffee.

 - Day two was difficult.
 I’d slept well the previous night, but struggled to stay awake in the afternoon.
 I also developed a headache across my forehead and had to take Tylenol.

-- Day three was strange.
+- Day three brought an unexpected reversal.
 Again, overwhelming tiredness and a headache in the afternoon.
-But all at once it lifted and I was full of energy.
-I felt reborn.
-I fulfilled every task with such ease, I didn’t want to stop.
+But all at once it lifted.
+Feeling practically reborn, I fulfilled every task with such ease, I didn’t want to stop.

 This is classic caffeine withdrawal followed by rebound—the moment your body starts running on its own energy without being pushed by a stimulant.
 That was the moment I knew I’d beaten the habit.